 We always try our best to challenge your artistic abilities and produce some interesting, beautiful and creative artwork.
 And as designers we usually turn to different sources of inspiration.
 As a matter of fact, we’ve discovered the best one—desktop wallpapers that are a little more distinctive than the usual crowd.
 This creativity mission has been going on for over five years now, and we are very thankful to all designers who have contributed and are still diligently contributing each month.

-We continue to nourish you with a monthly spoon of inspiration.
-This post features free desktop wallpapers created by artists across the globe for July 2012.
+This post features free desktop wallpapers created by artists across the globe for January 2013.
 Both versions with a calendar and without a calendar can be downloaded for free.
 It’s time to freshen up your wallpaper!